plausible/website/terms.md

 Each party agrees to handle the other party’s data in accordance with (i) all applicable laws; and (ii) privacy and security measures reasonably adequate to preserve the other party data’s confidentiality and security.

 You own all right, title, and interest to your website data.
 We obtain no rights from you to your website data.
+We do not sell or share any of your site data to any third-parties.

 You agree to comply with all applicable laws including all privacy and data protection regulations.